 II.
-ELIGIBLE ACTIVITIES
+Eligible Activities

-The Critical Home Repair Program activity is designed to assist low-income (80% and below Area Median Income as determined by household size and county of residence) homeowners in making needed and critical repairs to their homes
+The Home Repair Program activity is designed to assist low-income (80% and below Area Median Income as determined by household size and county of residence) homeowners in making needed and essential repairs to their homes to eliminate life, health, and safety issues to the occupants.

-A. Funding Limitations
+A. Funding Limitations:

 - 1. Minimum amount of assistance per property is \$5,000. - 2.
-Properties may qualify for up to \$30,000 for repairs and/or replacements. - 3.
-Manufactured/Mobile homes may qualify for up to \$30,000 for repairs and/or replacements. - 4.
+Properties may qualify for up to \$75,000 for repairs and/or replacements, including the testing and remediation of asbestos, lead-based paint, radon, and/or mold. - 3.
+Manufactured/Mobile homes may qualify for up to \$40,000 for repairs and/or replacements, including the remediation of asbestos, radon, and/or mold testing and remediation expenses. - 4.
 All beneficiaries receiving HTF assistance equal to or exceeding \$15,000 are required to execute a restrictive covenant that will be recorded against the property.
-The restrictive covenant restricts occupancy of the property to low-income households for a period of twenty (20) years - 5.
+The restrictive covenant includes the financing terms and restricts occupancy of the property to low-income households for a period of twenty years.
+The assistance amount identified in the restrictive covenant initially will be an amount "up to" what is permitted by the program.
+At project completion, the assistance amount will be revised to the actual amount provided to the beneficiary through an amendment to the restrictive covenant which must be recorded.
+If changes to the scope of work occur that increase the assistance amount to \$15,000 or greater for a project that was not expected to be at or over \$15,000 the additional repair work may not commence until the signed and recorded restrictive covenant has been submitted to SC Housing. - 5.
 For beneficiaries with prior HTF awards, the homeowner may request additional repair assistance.
-Additional HTF assistance will require the execution and recordation of an amendment to the existing Restrictive Covenant to address the increased assistance amount.
-The additional assistance does not require the affordability period to be extended beyond the twenty-year (20) affordability period.
-The restrictive covenant must be recorded by the register of deeds/clerk of court's office in the county in which the property is located.
-All subsequent requests for assistance must be for a minimum of \$5,000 of eligible repairs and may not exceed the per property maximums as described. - 6.
-Sponsors are eligible to request a Project Delivery Fee for successfully completed projects in an amount that is the greater of fifteen percent (15%) of total construction costs or \$1,000.
-Project Delivery Fees are not included in the property maximums described above. - 7.
-It is recommended that bid solicitations are advertised on the South Carolina Business Opportunities (SCBO) website.
-Information on SCBO can be accessed at https://scbo.sc.gov/
+Additional HTF assistance will require the execution and recordation of an amendment to the existing restrictive covenant to address the increased assistance amount.
+The additional assistance does not require the affordability period to be extended beyond the twenty-year affordability period.
+Restrictive covenants must be recorded by the register of deeds/clerk of court's office in the county in which the property is located.
+All subsequent requests for assistance must be for a minimum of \$5,000 of eligible repairs and may not exceed the per-property maximums as described. - 6.
+Sponsors are eligible to request a Project Delivery Fee for successfully completed projects in an amount that is the greater of 15% of total construction costs or \$1,000.
+Project Delivery Fees are not included in the property maximums described above.
+Total construction costs include expenses associated with rehabilitation, testing and remediation of hazardous materials.

-B. Limitations on Open Projects
+B. Limitations on Open Home Repair Projects: